DylanOlney/MediScreen-Server-Side-Content/README.md

-This is the source code for all the server-side content of the MediScreen project.
+This is the source code for all of the server-side content of the MediScreen project.
 It includes the website source, the Medi-AI source and the Mobile-API source.
 The website and the accompanying MySQL database are run on a XAMPP-powered stack (Appache, MySQL and PHP).